Hongjiang-Yu/DNN_Kalman_Filter/README.md

 Lists of clean utterances for training and test.

 **DATA/**
-Mixtures, features, lsfs (line spectral frequencies) and enhanced speech are stored here.
+Mixtures, features, LSFs (line spectral frequencies) and enhanced speech are stored here.

 **dnn/**
 Code for DNN training and test, where dnn/main/ includes key functions for DNN training/test, dnn/pretraining/ includes code for unsupervised DNN pretraining.